 Paragraph 1: a brief statement about air pollution in India, its severity and if possible India’s ranking in global air pollution index, ambient air quality index etc.

 Paragraph 3: reasons why Delhi pollution is more than the other cities.
-It can contain the sources of pollution, geographical and climatic factors etc
+It can contain the sources of pollution, geographical and climatic factors etc. Talk about Stubble Burning.

 Paragraph 4: problems due to pollution in Delhi